Istana Negara (Jakarta)

 Istana Negara (English: State Palace, Paleis te Rijswijk) is one of the seven presidential palaces of Indonesia.
 It is located on Veteran Street in Central Jakarta, with Merdeka Palace located south.
-It is part of the presidential palace compound which has a total area of 68,000 m², along with three other buildings: Bina Graha which was formerly used as the President's Office, Wisma Negara on the western side which is used as the state guest house, and the office for the Ministry of State Secretariat of Indonesia.
-Istana Negara faces north towards the aforementioned street, while the Merdeka Palace faces Merdeka Square and the National Monument (Monas).
+It is part of the presidential palace compound which has a total area of 68,000 m^{2}, along with three other buildings: Bina Graha which was formerly used as the President's Office, Wisma Negara on the western side which is used as the state guest house, and the office for the Ministry of State Secretariat of Indonesia.
+Istana Negara faces north towards Veteran Street, while the Merdeka Palace faces Merdeka Square and the National Monument (Monas).

 History

 Lithograph of Paleis Rijswijk in the 1880s.